chattlab-makerspace/PrintFarm2/readme.md

 ## As a pre-requisite, you'll need to install Ansible.

 - Windows: You will need to use WSL, which is a bit annoying, and then you can follow the Linux path.
-- Linux: Your distro almost certainly packages it, but if not, you can use pip: `pip install ansible`
+- Linux: Use pip (`pip install ansible`) to install it -- your distro almost certainly packages it, but you have much less control.
 - Mac: Use homebrew: `brew install ansible`

 ## Initial install of Klipper and Moonraker